 The aid of a dog support sling can help relieve some of the weight placed on the legs of an injured pet or those recovering from surgery.
 Allowing them to walk comfortably with their pet parent’s assistance.
 Perfect for quick trips outside or light exercise.

 A dog wheelchair helps improve canine mobility and provides pets with the support they need.

-Pets struggling with a progressive mobility condition, like DM, whose condition will worsen over time to eventually effect the front leg strength will need a cart that adjusts to fit their changing mobility.
+Pets struggling with a progressive mobility condition, like DM, whose condition will worsen over time to eventually affect the front leg strength, will need a cart that adjusts to fit their changing mobility.
 The Walkin’ Wheels rear support dog wheelchair can easily be converted into a four-wheel or quad wheelchair by adding the front attachment at any time.